thomjur/home_page/projects/religionml_for_editing.md

 The initial annotation workflow conducted at the [Center for Religious Studies](https://ceres.rub.de/en/) between 2019 and 2020 was based on an in-house solution written in Python (using Flask as a web framework).
 Even though this initial platform produced promising first results, it yet had several flaws.
 One goal of the current research project is to establish a new annotation platform (using Django) that can be used by both the annotators and a wider audience to annotate and discuss the corpus texts.
 The major ideas behind the new annotation workflow are:

 1. Using an in-house web application to annotate the texts on the macro layer (see below).
-2. Combining the in-house solution with existing software solutions for the qualitative/microanalysis (such as CATMA or existing JavaScript frameworks for text annotation, which should ideally be implemented on the website).
+2. Combining the in-house solution with existing software solutions for the qualitative analysis (such as CATMA or existing JavaScript frameworks for text annotation, which should ideally be implemented on the website).
 3. Creating an annotation scheme using SKOS and RDF with the potential to embed the annotation results within a broader context (linked open data).

 ### Macro Annotation (Quantitative Annotation)